 Even Santa checks his list twice.
 While you may not deliver presents during Christmas, your move-in day is an important one, too.
 Before move-in day, create a list of items you’ll need to bring with you.
 Be as detailed as possible.
 If you’re able to, start the packing process a few days before move-in day.
 That will give you time to purchase something if you forgot to get it in the first place and take it with everything else.

-As you’re packing, make sure you have everything labelled, too.
+As you’re packing, make sure you have everything labeled, too.
 Move-in day is stressful enough, and trying to find your computer charging cable in a forest of boxes is an unforced error you can easily avoid.

 What to Use to Pack